-As Comic-Con San Diego nears, I thought I would share this little vignette from the recent Emerald City Comic-Con.
+As Comic-Con San Diego nears (2015), I thought I would share this little vignette from the recent Emerald City Comic-Con.

 My Close Encounter with Stan Lee

 Comic-Con was not the only game in town, and certainly not the most interesting depending on your perspective.
-The woman seated next to me was a English professor attending a comparative literature conference.
-Her topic: incest among royalty in the middle ages.
-I’m sure a few Game of Thrones fans would have signed up to help edit her paper (or even better, attend her lecture).
+The woman beside me was an English professor attending a comparative literature conference.
+Her topic: incest among royalty in the Middle Ages.
+I’m sure a few Game of Thrones fans would have signed up to help edit her paper (or, even better, attend her lecture).

 As I looked up from my tablet, Amanda Tapping from Stargate SG-1 and SyFy’s Sanctuary walked by.
 Patrick Warburton, AKA The Tick, held a conversation with his entourage, though he seemed very nice and not all that entourage-like.
 John Wesley Shipp, the latest incarnation of Henry Allen, Barry Allen’s incarcerated father on the CW’s Flash, also strolled by.
 The Dark Horse team, orchestrated by PR Master Aub Driver, also held court in the lobby.